2021 Women's World Draughts Championship match

-The 2021 Women's World Draughts Championship match at the international draughts was held 23 April – 3 May 2021 in Warsaw (Poland) International Draughts Federation FMJD between world champion 2019 Tamara Tansykkuzhina from (Russia) and world champion 2018 Natalia Sadowska (Poland).Tamara Tansykkuzhina won seventh title.
-Prize money 20 000€ (12 000€ for winner and 8 000€ for loser).
+The 2021 Women's World Draughts Championship match in international draughts was held from 23 April – 3 May 2021 in Warsaw, Poland.
+It was held under the auspices of the International Draughts Federation (FMJD).
+It was played between the 2019 world champion, Tamara Tansykkuzhina (Russia), and the 2018 world champion, Natalia Sadowska (Poland).
+Tamara Tansykkuzhina won her seventh title.
+The prize money was 20,000€ (12,000€ for the winner and 8,000€ for the loser).

 Rules

-The match consists of 9 micro-matches, one per day.
+The match consisted of 9 micro-matches, one per day.

 The first game of the micro-matches — standard game 1 hour 20 min + 1 min per move.
 For victory 12 points, for loss 0 points.

 If draw at 1st game — rapid game 20 min + 5 sec per move.
 For victory 8 points, for loss 4 points.

 If draw at rapid game — blitz game 5 min + 3 sec per move.
 For victory 7 points, for loss 5 points.

 If draw score of micro-matches, each player is awarded 6 points.

 If after 9 days score is 54-54, the title is awarded to the player with the better score in standard games; if equal, the title is awarded to the player with the better score in rapid games; if equal, the deciding tie-break will be played on the day.
 The tie-break consists of an unlimited number of games until the first victory.
 The first two games will be played as a rapid game (20’+5”), from game number 3, blitz games (5’ +3”) will be played until the end.

 If one of the players will get more than 54 points, the match will be finished.